academicpranalipatil/academicpranalipatil.github.io/projects/Pro1.md

-Here is video that illustrates how we read values from the line sensors and control the bot: [Video] (https://vimeo.com/336328309).
+Here is video that illustrates how we read values from the line sensors and control the bot [Video] (https://vimeo.com/336328309).